The Serpent and the Rainbow (film): Production

+Producer Rob Cohen brought the project to Wes Craven who loved the project as he felt it was the perfect crossover piece to use his reputation as a horror director to reach a more adult audience.
+Wade Davis, who wrote the titular book which served as the basis for the film, served as a technical advisor during shooting.
+Despite being marketed as a horror film, Craven himself saw the movie as a mixture of political drama and romance infused with an exploration of the Voodoo religion that was mostly unknown to traditional horror audiences.

 The Serpent and the Rainbow was filmed in Boston, Massachusetts, Santo Domingo in the Dominican Republic, and in Haiti.
 During production in Haiti, the local government informed the cast and crew that they could not guarantee their safety for the remainder of the film's shoot because of the political strife and civil turmoil that was occurring during that time; as a result, production was relocated to the Dominican Republic for the remainder of the shoot.

+Craven and his crew faced challenges from the shooting on location in Haiti including multiple bouts of illness from contaminated food and water, sewage leakage in local slums and cemeteries in which scenes were filmed, and the necessity of enlisting a local militia for protection.
+According to Craven, several villages worth of Haitians sought the crew out to work as extras on the film.

 Release

 Rating

 In an interview, Craven stated that unlike his previous films that had problems with the Motion Picture Association of America, the first cut got an R rating without any problems.
 According to an article from Fangoria #71, the original cut was 184 minutes long but Craven felt that it was too long and talky so he cut it down to 98 minutes.
 It was then test screened to the audience and their reactions were favorable.